DuyLuu90/QuizApp-React/README.md

 * All questions and options are randomly ordered.
 It's very unlikely that 2 players work on the same set of questions at the same time.
 * After a user has submitted his/her answer, the correct answer will be revealed, and his/her score will be updated.
+* While taking the quiz, if users navigate away or close the browser tab, they will be prompted to confirm if they really want to leave.
 * At the end of the round, user will see his/her final score, and be asked to retake the quiz, or exit (go back to the home page)

 ## Future development: